Digital Jap Counter vs Traditional Mala – Which is Best for You?

 • Use mala at home during morning/evening sadhana.

-• Use a digital counter (like the NaamJaap app) when traveling or working.
+• Use digital counter (like the NaamJaap app) when traveling or working.

 • Never treat digital counters as a replacement for devotion—they are only aids.